UPDATE: No Hydrants Hampers Fight Against Upper Saddle River Mansion Fire At Rockland Border

 Firefighters were immediately forced into an exterior attack, with the blaze going to three alarms within minutes of their arrival -- and, eventually, five alarms for coverage.

 It took roughly 3½ hours to bring the blaze under control.
-Firefighters continued to douse hotspots into the evening.
+Firefighters continued to douse hotspots through the evening and past dawn.

 NOTE: The list of responding departments was compiled from area reports.
-If a company isn't listed here, please text: (201) 943-2794.
+If a company that responded to the Upper Saddle River fire on Sunday, Oct.
+16, isn't listed here, please text: (201) 943-2794.
 Or email: jdemarco@dailyvoice.com.
 Or private message: Gerard(Jerry)DeMarco (FACEBOOK).